 - A user counts as active in the selected window if they made at least one request in it, regardless of which seat tier they were on at the time.

-- The spend column appears only in the self-managed view and is the amount debited from your organization’s credit balance.
+- The spend column appears only in the self-managed view and is the amount debited from your billing account’s balance.
 The managed view has no spend column because managed-tier usage is covered by the seat price rather than by credit drawdown.

-- If the credit panel is missing from the self-managed view, your organization has either never been allocated credits or its credit data is temporarily unavailable.
+- If the credit panel is missing from the self-managed view, credit data for your organization’s billing account is unavailable.
 The rest of the page will still load.

 - Usage that was cleared with Reset usage limits on the Users page still appears here.
 The reset only clears the counter that enforces a user’s limit; it does not remove the activity from analytics.